singmann/psytml/README.rst

 PsyTML
 ======

-PsyTML.py contains a class for displaying a borderless html page (always on top) with html forms.
+psytml.py contains a class for displaying a borderless html page (always on top) with html forms.
 The html form needs to use method "get", then the results are collected in object.data (i.e. a slot data of the object created by the main class PsyTML).

-*PsyTML.py* contains the following classes:
+*psytml.py* contains the following classes:

     * show_form(filename, size, position)
         shows a html form and returns the response as a Python dict

-    * PsyTml(self, size, position)
+    * PsyTML(self, size, position)
         create an object for presenting html files o  *size* is the size of the html in pixel o  *position* is either a list of length two indicating the